terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    terraform init
    ```

-1. (Optional) Run `terraform apply` to verify that state is configured correctly.
+1. (Optional) Run `terraform plan` to verify that state is configured correctly.
 You should see no changes from the previous state.
 1. Save `0-bootstrap` Terraform configuration to `gcp-bootstrap` source repository:

    ```bash